rktjmp/paperplanes.nvim/README.md

 - `register` - any valid register name or false
 - `provider` - "0x0.st", "ix.io", "dpaste.org", "sprunge.us" or "paste.rs"

-> Note: http://0x0.st seems to be the fastest responding provider.

 **Commands**

 Post selection or buffer to configured provider, sets configured register and